 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
-To get an understanding of the usual ebb and flow at Papa John's, consult the quarterly period chart below.
+To get an understanding of the usual ebb and flow at Papa John's International, consult the quarterly-period chart below.

-On a 12-month basis, the trend at Papa John's looks OK.
-At 3.8 days, it is 0.6 days worse than the five-year average of 3.2 days.
-The biggest contributor to that degradation was DPO, which worsened 2.5 days when compared to the five-year average.
+On a 12-month basis, the trend at Papa John's International looks OK.
+At 3.3 days, it is one day worse than the five-year average of 2.3 days.
+The biggest contributor to that degradation was DPO, which worsened 1.1 days when compared to the five-year average.

-Considering the numbers on a quarterly basis, the CCC trend at Papa John's also looks OK.
-At 2.8 days, it is little changed from the average of the past eight quarters.
-Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
-With both 12-month and quarterly CCC running slightly worse than average, Papa John's gets low marks in this cash-conversion checkup.
+Considering the numbers on a quarterly basis, the CCC trend at Papa John's International looks good.
+At 2.1 days, it is 0.4 days better than the average of the past eight quarters.
+With quarterly CCC doing better than average and the latest 12-month CCC coming in worse, Papa John's International gets a mixed review in this cash-conversion checkup.